chelm/geomash/README.md

 npm install geomash -g
 ```

-This install an executable called `geomash` that you can use to create some aggregations.
+This installs an executable called `geomash` that you can use to create some aggregations.

 ```
 Usage: geomash -i [id string] -f [input file] -o [output file] -p [precision number]